erlang/otp/system/doc/reference_manual/expressions.md

 # Expressions

 In this section, all valid Erlang expressions are listed.
-When writing Erlang programs, it is also allowed to use macro- and record expressions.
+When writing Erlang programs, it is also allowed to use macro and record expressions.
 However, these expressions are expanded during compilation and are in that sense not true Erlang expressions.
-Macro- and record expressions are covered in separate
+Macro and record expressions are covered in separate
 sections:

 - [Preprocessor](macros.md)